There comes a time when you’ve tried all beard styles you could think of and you’re looking for a way to get more creative and shake things a bit.

 Other acceptable matches include triangle, diamond, and heart face shapes.
 With these face shapes you can grow any style of Viking beard.

 While may seem to it’s easy to rock it, it isn’t.
 First of all, you need to choose a style that goes with your personality.

 This selection can be done based on the shape of your face.
 Here are some popular Viking beard styles that you can choose from.

 Depending on your own personal preference, the actual length of your beard – if you are determined to go the Viking route – can vary and still fit the aesthetic.

-Just as the popularity of different beard styles nowadays changes with time, so it did with the Vikings; some Vikings didn’t even go so far as to grow out the full beard as much as work on their mutton chops or long, curled mustaches.
+Just as the popularity of different beard styles nowadays changes with time, so it did with the Vikings.
+Some Vikings didn’t even go so far as to grow out the full beard as much as work on their mutton chops or long, curled mustaches.

+However, we are all about the beards, so that facial hair choice of the warriors will be what we focus on here.
 If you have already grown or maintained a long beard before, you’ll likely have already been compared to a Viking at some point or another with a chuckle or two.

 One of the first characteristics that comes to mind when you think of the warriors, after all, is their famously long beard styles.

 The basic tips for keeping your braided beard healthy and strong include: